 Nowadays many professional bloggers will earn their money through advertising and sponsorship.
 Some of them (including me sometimes) can seem like one long stream of adverts, but somehow bloggers need to pay their bills / flights / accommodation to give all this free tried and tested advice for readers to suck up.

 Authenticity is a big problem in travel blogging. with bloggers promoting all sorts.
 BUT, as I point out, this happens in all media companies.
-One magazine company I worked for based its entire flat plan on the advertising it managed to get opposite – and yet, bloggers get berated for advertising a product they genuinely like.
+One magazine company I worked for back in the day based its entire flat plan on the advertising it managed to get opposite – and yet, bloggers get berated for advertising a product they genuinely like.